Callahan Burke

-Callahan Michael Burke (born March 24, 1997) is an American professional ice hockey forward currently playing for the Colorado Eagles in the American Hockey League (AHL) as a prospect to the Colorado Avalanche of the National Hockey League (NHL).
+Callahan "Cal" Michael Burke (born March 24, 1997) is an American professional ice hockey forward for the San Diego Gulls of the American Hockey League (AHL).
+He has previously played in the National Hockey League (NHL) for the Colorado Avalanche, Carolina Hurricanes, and Vegas Golden Knights.

 Playing career

 Amateur

 Burke as a youth attended Noble and Greenough School, in Dedham, Massachusetts, and played three seasons from 2011–14, serving as team captain in the 2013–14 season to total 89 points through 83 games.
-Having been drafted by the Cedar Rapids RoughRiders, 50th overall, in the United States Hockey League (USHL) 2013 Futures Draft, he joined the RoughRiders following completion of his tenure with Noble and Greenough and appeared in 5 games to end the 2013–14 season.
+Having been drafted by the Cedar Rapids RoughRiders, 50th overall, in the United States Hockey League (USHL) 2013 Futures Draft, he joined the RoughRiders following the completion of his tenure with Noble and Greenough.
+He appeared in 5 games to end the 2013–14 season.

-In his first full season in the USHL in 2014–15, Burke collected 20 goals and 40 points through 60 games.
-He returned for a second season in 2015–16, serving as team captain in contributing with 14 goals and 25 assists for 39 points in 56 games, placing fourth on the team in scoring.
+In his first full season in the USHL in the 2014–15 season, Burke collected 20 goals and 40 points through 60 games.
+He returned for a second season in the 2015–16 season, serving as team captain in contributing with 14 goals and 25 assists for 39 points in 56 games, placing fourth on the team in scoring.

 Committing to a collegiate career with the Notre Dame Fighting Irish, Burke as a freshman played the 2016–17 season in a depth forward role and added 3 goals and 11 points in 35 games before he was injured in game one of the Hockey East quarterfinals series against Providence College.